 Pardon the generalization: I don’t mean to attack 23-year-olds specifically.
-Nor do I believe there are no young people capable of managing a business’s social-media marketing agency’s responsibilities.
+Nor do I believe there are no young people capable of managing a business’s Social Media Advertising Companies responsibilities.

 I am, however, trying to make a point: Just because you don’t understand social media doesn’t mean you should sacrifice all common sense and hire your niece, nephew, or any other recent college grad (say, your best friend’s sister-in-law’s kid) because “they’re really good on Facebook.”